Master of Social Work Overview

 Get to Know Our Diverse Faculty

 The MSW degree curriculum is designed to train you for professional practice as a licensed social worker, using practice-based training.
-The broad curriculum incorporates both direct practice with individuals, families, and groups, and macro practice at the community and organizational levels.
-Social Justice, Human Behavior and the Social Environment are among the courses you will learn in this continuing education program.
+The broad curriculum of the MSW degree online incorporates both direct practice with individuals, families, and groups, and macro practice at the community and organizational levels.
+Social Justice, Human Behavior, and the Social Environment are among the courses you will learn in this continuing education program.

 The online MSW program:

 - Contributes to knowledge that advances professional social work practice using innovative deliveries and technologies